mfferreira/Arduino-TCP-API/README.md

-# Arduino-TCP-API
+# Particle-TCP-API
-Just a proof of concept on how to remote control Arduino style APIs through TCP
+Just a proof of concept on how to remote control a Particle (Arduino) APIs through TCP